Supreme Court allows Texas to begin enforcing controversial immigration law - KESQ

 The court’s three liberals dissented.

-Legal challenges to the law are ongoing at a federal appeals court, but the decision hands a significant – yet temporary – win to Texas, which has been in an ongoing battle with the Biden administration over immigration policy.
+Legal challenges to the law are ongoing at a federal appeals court, but the decision hands a significant – yet temporary – win to Texas, which has been battling the Biden administration over immigration policy.

-The court had been blocking the law from taking effect, issuing an indefinite stay on Monday, which was wiped away by Tuesday’s order.
+The court had been blocking the law from taking effect, issuing an indefinite pause on the proceedings a day earlier, which was wiped away by Tuesday’s order.

+Senate Bill 4, signed into law by Republican Gov. Greg Abbott in December, makes entering Texas illegally a state crime and allows state judges to order immigrants to be deported.
+Immigration enforcement, generally, is a function of the federal government.

+A federal judge in Austin had blocked the state government from implementing the law.
+But the 5th US Circuit Court of Appeals granted a temporary stay of the lower court’s decision and said the law would take effect on March 10 if the Supreme Court didn’t act.
+A pair of emergency appeals from the Biden administration and others soon followed.

+Abbott on Tuesday called the court’s order a “positive development” but acknowledged the case will continue in the appeals court.

-As is often the case in emergency applications, the court did not explain its reasoning.
+As is often the case in emergency applications, the Supreme Court did not explain its reasoning.

-However, a concurring opinion written by Justice Amy Coney Barrett, joined by Justice Brett Kavanaugh, explained that the appeals court had only handed down a temporary “administrative” order.
+However, a concurring opinion written by Justice Amy Coney Barrett, joined by Justice Brett Kavanaugh, explained that the appeals court had handed down only a temporary “administrative” order.
+Barrett appeared eager to keep the Supreme Court out of reviewing such orders.

 “So far as I know, this court has never reviewed the decision of a court of appeals to enter – or not enter – an administrative stay,” Barrett wrote.
 “I would not get into the business.
 When entered, an administrative stay is supposed to be a short-lived prelude to the main event: a ruling on the motion for a stay pending appeal.”